DanySK/course-laboratory-of-software-systems/slides/content/50-ddd-intro/_index.md

 1. Distill a large problem domain into **smaller sub-domains**.

 1. Identify the core sub-domains to reveal what is important.
-    * The core domains are those of greater value to the business which requires more focus, effort, and time.
+    * The core domains are those of greater value to the business which requires more focus and time.

 1. Collaborate with experts to discover an analysis model that will provide solutions to solve problems or reveal opportunities particularly in the core domain.

 1. Use the same **ubiquitous language** to bind the analysis model to the code model.
-    * Use **tactical patterns** to separate technical code from domain code to prevent accidental complexity.

 1. Split the model into smaller models
     * Enclose the model within a **boundary** to protect the